jrochkind/cap_git_tools/README.md

     before "deploy", "git:guard_committed", "git:guard_pushed"

-Or use just one or the other -- `guard_committed` makes sure you have no uncommitted changes, and makes sure your current working copy branch matches the branch Cap is using (if any).   `guard_pushed` makes sure the current working copy branch (or local branch matching Cap :branch, if set) matches the upstream remote version.
+Or use just one or the other

+* `guard_committed` makes sure you have no uncommitted changes. _IF_ you have a :branch set in your cap recipe, it will also make sure your curent checkout matches that branch.
+* `guard_pushed` makes sure the current working copy branch (or local branch matching Cap :branch, if set) matches the upstream remote version.

 ## Automatically tag on deploy